-The 2010, 2011, and 2012 Carroll College Archaeological Field Schools focused on the excavation of local rock shelters dating to over 6,000 years old.
+The 2010-2013 Carroll College Archaeological Field Schools focused on the excavation of local rock shelters dating to over 6,000 years old.
 Our research centers on paleoenvironmental change and human adaptation.
 Our research has monitored climatic variability and documented the environmental responses, such as changes in vegetation communities, animal populations, forest fire frequencies, sedimentation rates, as well as prehistoric human adaptation to those changing conditions.

 By Pat Hansen for the MT Standard